jcb91/IPython-notebook-extensions-wiki/Home_3x.md

 ##1.Install the notebook extension repository:
 First install the notebook extensions repository on your local `.ipython/nbextensions` directory.
 The new subdirectory is calles `IPython-notebook-extensions-master`.

-*Note: This will overwrite a previous version this installation*
+*Note: This will overwrite a previous version of this installation*

 There is a helper function in IPython that will do this automatically for you:
 ```Python